jvlad/zZshFramework/Readme.md

     source ~/.zshrc
     ```

-4. Recheck zZshFramework enabled by running:
+4. Recheck that zZshFramework was enabled (imported) successfully by running:
     ```
     version__zsf
     ```

     Example of expected output:
-    `zZshFramework 1.1.2.20200124`
+    `zZshFramework 6.2.28.20221010-zzfr-zshl`

 ## Coding Conventions (Style and Logic)
 ###### Mon Nov 1 09:00:03 CET 2021

 ### Functions
-Function name should be written in a camelCase with `-` before each parameter
+Function name should be written in a camelCase with the `-` before each parameter

 E. g.
 1. `printWarning-message` means that the function expects a single parameter with 'message' semantics